 Nellie would not sell the land to Tom for his “Eye on the Desert,” but she would agree to lease him the land for a total of fifty years, after which the property would revert to the Desert Inn.
 Access to the property was confirmed by an easement across Desert Inn grounds.
 In order to oversee and complete construction for the 1925 winter season, Nellie, who was then almost sixty, made two round-trip hikes daily up and down the treacherous trail.
-Upon their return the O’Donnells were delighted with their magnificent residence, which in 1928 was the subject of a feature article in House Beautiful magazine.
+Upon their return, the O’Donnells were delighted with their magnificent residence, which in 1928 was the subject of a feature article in House Beautiful magazine.

-The house was intended to be private for family.
+The house was intended to be private for the family.
 The kitchen was small and major meals were taken at the Inn.
-Evening entertainments were lentiful and dinner was generally followed by bridge with guests or friends from the village.
+Evening entertainments were plentiful and dinner was generally followed by bridge with guests or friends from the village.
 No swimming pool was built outside the house, as the Desert Inn’s pool lay at the base of the “Eye of the Desert.”
 Both O’Donnells preferred playing golf to most any other amusement.
 The front yard of the house was actually the course through which the driveway ran before reaching the ascent to the house itself, which had a far-flung address to the north of the course off Alejo.

 The O’Donnell’s wintered at the “Eye” for fifteen years until Tom’s heart condition precluded his use of the stairs.
-It was decided then to build a smaller one-story home on the golf course so that he might continue to be a party of the game by looking on as others played.
+It was decided then to build a smaller one-story home on the golf course so that he might continue to be a part of the game by looking on as others played.
 It was in that residence, now the Club House, that Tom suffered a heart attack at the age of seventy-five.
 He died in a Los Angeles hospital and is buried at Forest Lawn cemetery in Glendale.
 The promontory rock wall to the north of the O’Donnell House was to be his burial site and had been constructed as a make-work project during the Depression to give locals a job.
 Tom had paid $2.50 a day for anyone in need to stack stone in order to construct its massive walls.
 Inside these walls is a crypt in which he had intended to be buried.
-California law, however, forbid burial on private land.
+California law, however, forbids burial on private land.

 After the O’Donnells